 If you are a career accountant or professional, take a look at your schedule and plan out when you can take all four sections.
 Map it out and make a plan to start studying for the CPA exam according to your availability.

 What Time of Year is The Best Time To Take the CPA Exam?

-There is no best time of year for everyone.
+Unfortunately, there is no “best time of year” for everyone.
 It largely depends on your schedule.
-For example, college students might want to take the exam during the summer months, while career accountants might want to take it towards the end of the year.
+For example, college students might want to take the exam during the summer months, while career accountants might want to start studying for the CPA exam towards the end of the year.